-The initial Elevated Elements Inspections must be conducted and included in the association's Reserve Study by January 1, 2025, and again no less than every nine years thereafter in coordination with the Reserve Study inspection pursuant to Section 5550 (or six years from date of completion for buildings constructed after January 1, 2020).
-Therefore, HOA's should budget to have the Elevated Elements Inspections performed no later than during the 2024 Fiscal Year.
-Reserve Studies for any fiscal year beyond 2020 should include a line item for the statutory mandated Elevated Elements Inspection in the appropriate years.
+The initial elevated elements Inspections must be conducted and included in the association's reserve study by January 1, 2025, and again no less than every nine years thereafter in coordination with the reserve study inspection pursuant to Section 5550 (or six years from date of completion for buildings constructed after January 1, 2020).
+Therefore, associations should budget to have the elevated elements inspections performed no later than during the 2024 Fiscal Year.
+Reserve studies for any fiscal year beyond 2020 should include a line item for the statutory mandated elevated elements inspection in the appropriate years.